Stock market today: Wall Street tumbles as bank fears erupt - ExBulletin

 Banks face radically different trading conditions now that interest rates are no longer at historic lows.
 The Federal Reserve announced its latest increase on Wednesday, which took its overnight rate to a range of 5% to 5.25%, from virtually zero at the start of last year.

-The worry now is that even if no more banks fail, the turmoil in the industry could cause small and medium banks to cut lending.
+The worry now is that even if no more banks fail, the turmoil in the industry could cause banks to cut lending.
 That in itself could act as rate hikes, further stifling the economy.
 Many investors already believe that a recession will hit later this year.

 A report on Thursday showed that the number of American workers filing for unemployment last week accelerated slightly more than expected.
 The labor market has remained largely resilient, and this is one of the main pillars still supporting the slowing economy.
 A more comprehensive report on Friday will provide the latest monthly update on the overall labor market.